 - People Puppets: Bloodbending, the Dangerous Forbidden Technique of Waterbenders by bending the water in animals and humans.
 Normally can only be done by a master Waterbender under the full moon, but there have been exceptions.

-- Swiss Army Superpower: Waterbending has the most versatility of all the bending styles since water comes in so many forms.
-This is balanced by the fact that Waterbenders are the only ones that have Elemental Baggage - they have to carry their water around.
+- Swiss-Army Superpower: Waterbending has the most versatility of all the bending styles since water comes in so many forms.
+This is balanced by the fact that Waterbenders are the only ones that have Elemental Baggage - they have to carry their water around or pull it from nearby sources.

 - Playing with Fire: Firebending.

-- Chi/Spirit/Energy-bending: The Avatar's unique power to remove and/or restore people's ability to bend.
+- Soul Power: Chi/Spirit/Energy-bending.
+The Avatar's unique power to remove and/or restore people's ability to bend.
 Others can tap into Spirit power as well; Waterbenders have been seen using it to purify dark spirits, and Jinora, an Airbender, uses it for Astral Projection.

 - Expanded Universe: The comic books as well as canonical comic strips.